Zimbabwelsh/UCU-page/06_contact.md

 ---
 layout: page
-title: Contact
+title: Contacts
 permalink: /Contact/
 ---

-You can get in contact with the PHS representatives here:
+You can get in contact with the PHS UCU representatives here:

 Integrative Epidemiology Unit Representatives: